 If you want a bit of a change and want something a bit clearer, then go for warm white 3000K.
 This isn’t as much of a leap in colour temperatures as cool white 4000K.

-Philips have proven to be our most reliable brand over the last 5 years.
+Philips Lighting have proven to be our most reliable brand over the last 10 years.
 Their failure rate is unbelievably low, less than 1 in 1000 units.
-Megaman and Aurora are also highly reliable as well.
+Aurora and Crompton are also highly reliable as well.
 Our high quality branded LEDs offer much longer life expectancies and guarantees than unbranded versions, without costing too much more.

 Most of the LEDs we offer are dimmable as standard.
 This had become an increasing trend in recent years and almost every manufacturer in the industry was moving towards all LEDs being dimmable.
 But as prices of LEDs have fallen and profit margins have become tighter, the saving of around £1 for non-dimmable LED bulbs has become more important.